-UAH protects its employees by implementing a Bloodborne Pathogens Exposure Control Plan.
+UAH protects its employees by implementing a Bloodborne Pathogens Exposure Control Plan Does not match name on front of document.].
 UAH follows all "Universal Precautions" to help keep employees protected and healthy when there may be the potential to come into contact with blood or other body fluids.
 These "Universal Precautions" help to prevent the spread of infection.
 These precautions treat all human blood, body fluids and other potentially infectious fluids as if they are infectious.